 Before we conclude that a vegan diet could work equally to any diet with beef products there is a specific concept that must be examined.
 Proteins from animal products such as keratin, elastin, and collagen, are essential for healthy joints, muscles, and skins and they are difficult to derive from a vegan diet.

 It may be a cause for concern since our ultimate goal is to give our pets a reliable diet.
-A list of vegetables that your dog can eat is given here.

 It is also important to understand that vegetarian pets can experience severe health problems caused by malnutrition.